Liquor Store Business Loans From the SBA

 - refinancing a business and building

-The 504 can only be used to purchase, build or (possibly) to refinance a building.
+The 504 can only be used to purchase, build or to refinance a building.

 Buy a Liquor Store With or Without Real Estate

-7a loans are "cash flow loans" and they can be quite flexible.
-They allow for creative financing structures as well as financing for business acquisitions that do not include commercial real estate, so if you are buying a store and it includes some intangibles then the 7a is the right program for you.
+7a loans are “cash flow loans” and they can be quite flexible.
+They allow for creative financing structures as well as financing for business acquisitions that do not include commercial real estate, so if you are looking for funding for a liquor business then the 7a is a good solution as it allows you to finance goodwill, inventory and working capital ifthe cash flow of the business is strong enough.
+(Not all lenders like to finance inventory so that can be a bit of a wild card).

 We recently helped a client obtain an SBA loan for a liquor business in Texas.
 The cash flow of the store was marginal, but it was in a good location and the borrower had very good experience in the industry as well as a spouse with a solid job.
 We talked to many lenders about funding the loan – most decided against it, but we were able to find a strong local lender who believed the borrower’s experience would lead to increased sales and they closed the loan.